Aviation | Governance | SC-AVI

 - Chair [Ian Lisk, United Kingdom of Great Britain and Northern Ireland]

-- Leads and/or co leads of subsidiary bodies
+- Leads and/or co-leads of SC-AVI subsidiary bodies

 - Other technical experts may be invited, on a needs basis, to serve as Observers on the Standing Committee, as determined by the chair/vice-chair of the Standing Committee in consultation with the president of the Services Commission